 Kayak to the Crystal Bay Sea Caves

 This beautiful location can often get overlooked as folks travel north on Highway 61.
-However, the hidden caves of Crystal Bay Beach are some of the largest on Lake Superior.
+However, the hidden caves of Crystal Bay Beach are some of the largest on Lake Superior!
 You can access the pebble beach near mile marker 60 off Highway 61; the trail is quite steep and rough, so be cautious.
 After you launch from the shoreline, you can paddle, explore the caves, and capture Instagram-worthy photos.

 Hike to Bean and Bear Lakes

-Bean and Bear Lakes sometimes referred to as “The Twin Lakes,” are the subject of many fall color photos and can be viewed by hiking a spur trail along the Superior Hiking Trail.
+Bean and Bear Lakes sometimes referred to as “The Twin Lakes,” are the subject of many fall foliage photos and can be viewed by hiking a spur trail along the Superior Hiking Trail.
 The hike is challenging and strenuous, but the trek is worth the rewarding view.
 The path can be busy during fall weekends.

 Walk the Two Harbors Break Wall to the Lighthouse